Managing Change in Virtual Organizations: Issues and Challenges

 Virtual organization, boundaryless company, work from home employee, workstation, distance workers, computer equipment, home office desk

 A laptop on a desk, which is a typical set-up for work-from-home employees.
-Implementing and managing organizational change in virtual companies require modifying existing organizational change models to address issues linked to the nature of virtual organizations.
+Managing organizational change in virtual companies requires modifying existing organizational change models to address issues linked to the nature of virtual organizations.
 (Photo: Public Domain)

-Organizational change ensures long-term business competitiveness.
-For example, innovative change helps companies like Apple, Google, Microsoft, Intel, and Amazon maintain their strategic positions against the competition.
-In transforming their organizations, business leaders need to consider a wide variety of factors that support or hinder the desired change.
-For instance, internal business strengths and weaknesses are relevant, along with external factors based on the industry environment.
-Using existing organizational change models or modifications thereof, effective change management aligned with the company’s long-term strategies can push the organization toward a successful transformation.
-However, implementing change imposes challenges, especially in virtual organizations with multinational workforces.
+Effective organizational change can ensure long-term business competitiveness and resilience.
+Innovative organizational change helps technology companies, like Apple, Google (Alphabet), Microsoft, Intel, IBM, GE, and Amazon, achieve their business goals and maintain their strategic positions against the competition.
+In transforming their organizations, business leaders consider factors that support or hinder the desired change.
+Internal business strengths and weaknesses are relevant, along with external factors based on the industry environment.
+Using organizational change models or modifications thereof, effective change management aligned with the company’s long-term strategies can push the organization toward a successful transformation.
+However, change imposes challenges, especially in virtual organizations with multinational workforces.
 An in-depth understanding of these challenges and related organizational factors in virtual workplaces helps develop change management approaches and tactics that optimize human resource support for the desired change.

 Virtual or boundaryless organizations involve geographically separate workers or work teams.
 Communications among employees typically occur through the Internet, and non-online face-to-face communication is minimal or non-existent.
 E-mails and instant messaging services are used for efficient internal business communications, as well as for external communications with customers.
 This nature of virtual organizations imposes challenges and issues in change management and related strategies and tactics.